 Instructions

-- To make the dacquoise, preheat oven to 335 F/170 C. Using a flour sifter, sift powdered (icing) sugar, almond, and hazelnut flour.
+- To make the dacquoise, preheat the oven to 335 degrees F/170 degrees C. Using a flour sifter, sift powdered (icing) sugar, almond, and hazelnut flour.
 In a separate bowl, whisk egg whites and gradually add granulated sugar until slightly firm.
-Once the meringue is ready, add icing sugar/flour mixture and gently mix with a spatula.
+Once the meringue is ready, add the icing sugar/flour mixture and gently mix with a spatula.

 - Use a knife to loosen the dacquoise from the mold, but keep it inside.
-Pour the crunchy mixture over dacquoise, spread it on a thin layer.
+Pour the crunchy mixture over the dacquoise, and spread it on a thin layer.
 Then remove the mold and freeze the dacquoise for about 10 to 15 minutes.

 - To make the chocolate mousse, whip the cold whipping cream in a bowl to get the whipped cream and refrigerate.
-Melt dark chocolate broken in small pieces in a bain-marie/water bath.
+Melt dark chocolate broken into small pieces in a bain-marie/water bath.
 Bring milk to a boil, pour it over the melted chocolate, and mix with a rubber spatula until smooth.
 When the chocolate mixture is lukewarm, add it to the whipped cream and mix with a spatula as fast as possible.
-Transfer the mousse in a pastry bag with a plain tip.
+Transfer the mousse to a pastry bag with a plain tip.

 - To make the cocoa mirror glaze, soak gelatin sheets in cold water for 10 minutes.
 Heat whipping cream over low heat and set aside.
-Pour water and sugar in a saucepan and bring to a boil.
-Once the sugar syrup starts boing actively, pout it over the sifted cocoa powder and gently mix, trying not to incorporate air.
+Pour water and sugar into a saucepan and bring to a boil.
+Once the sugar syrup starts boing actively, pour it over the sifted cocoa powder and gently mix, trying not to incorporate air.
 Add the drained gelatin and mix it with a hand blender.
 Then pout hot whipping cream and mix again.
 Pass the mixture through a fine-mesh sieve and mix with a hand blender.
-Let the glaze cool down to 86 F/30 C.
+Let the glaze cool down to 86 degrees F/30 degrees C.

 Notes